-• Funding is limited.

-- Please prioritize projects and requests.
+- Funding is limited.
+Funding is competitive.
+Funding is NOT a guarantee!! - Please prioritize projects and requests.
 Awards will be made on the need identified, how the need will assist the State in the MOHS mission and if funds are available. - Projects may be funded in whole or partially funded.